erinwu25/Parstagram/README.md

 ## Notes

 I definitely learned a lot while building this app.
 I struggled with image assets a couple times.
 I still don't know what the issue was, but deleting the ImageView and adding it again solved the issue.
-This was a good exercise to see if we could apply what we've been learning
+This was a good exercise to see if we could apply what we've been learning.
+P.S.
+Would you believe that one of the things I'm proudest of is the color gradient on the buttons on the compose screen?
+The GIF definitely doesn't do it justice

 ## License